kyma-incubator/compass/docs/internal/runtime-upgrade.md

-# Runtime upgrade with the Runtime Provisioner
+# Runtime upgrade and rollback with the Runtime Provisioner

 This document describes the Runtime upgrade and rollback procedures for Kyma.

-## Upgrade Runtime
+## Upgrade the Runtime

 The Runtime Provisioner allows you to upgrade your Kyma Runtime using the GraphQL API.
 To upgrade the Runtime to the 1.11.0 version with the standard Runtime components, use the following mutation: